-The Great MOSHIMO Vegan Challenge is our annual event that sees Brighton’s best chefs come under one roof to compete for your vote to create the best Japanese-inspired vegan dishes.
+The Great MOSHIMO Vegan Challenge is where the best chefs from Brighton and beyond come to MOSHIMO to compete for your vote to create the very best Japanese-inspired vegan dishes.

 MOSHIMO became known for its work in fish sustainability due to its high profile Fishlove campaign, a series of photographs featuring naked celebrities with fish which became one of the most successful campaigns ever to end over-fishing.
-The images, including those of Helena Bonham-Carter, Dame Judi Dench, Mark Rylance, Gillian Anderson, Julie Christie, Lizzie Jagger, Sir Richard Branson and Sir Ben Kingsley, were shown on the front covers of the media across the world many times over.
+The images, including those of Sean Penn, Josh Brolin, Helena Bonham-Carter, Dame Judi Dench, Mark Rylance, Gillian Anderson, Julie Christie, Lizzie Jagger, Sir Richard Branson and Sir Ben Kingsley, have been shown on the front covers of the media across the world many times over.
 They are credited as being instrumental in some big wins for ocean conservationists.

 “We’re keen on promoting not just sustainable, but what we call ‘restorative’ eating, a type of ethical consumption which aims not just to make the environment sustainable, but to actually restore and improve it – to give back more than we take away,” says Nicholas Röhl, co-owner with Karl Jones of the independent restaurant.